samkennerly/suneku/README.md

 2. [Clone this repository](https://help.github.com/articles/cloning-a-repository/) to any folder on your machine.
 3. Open a terminal and `cd` to that folder.
 4. Enter `docker-compose run clock` to run an example service.

+Docker will download everything it needs to build a `suneku:latest` image.
+Subsequent runs re-use this image and are much faster.

 See the
 [dockerbash](https://github.com/samkennerly/dockerbash)